liren0907/media_extractor/README.md

 ### Enhanced Similarity Algorithm

-Media-Lake uses a sophisticated multi-technique approach to image matching:
+Media-Extractor uses a sophisticated multi-technique approach to image matching:

 1. **Perceptual Hash Comparison** (40% weight): Creates a "fingerprint" for each image by:
    - Resizing the image to a configurable hash size (default: 16x16)